taimos/cfn-tail/README.md

 Logging will stop if the stack creation or update completes or fails.

+### Optional Arguments

+- `--retryMs <number>` specifies the value in milliseconds to use for custom exponential backoff; defaults to `700`.
+Use this option if you frequently experience API throttling errors.
+- `--color <bool>` specifies whether to colorize the output; defaults to `true`

 ## Proxy support

 If you need support for HTTPS proxies.
 Install the `proxy-agent` package globally and set the correct environment variables.